pomorenor/pomorenor/README.md

 ## Hi, Bonjour, Hallo, Hola!
 ## My name is Pohl Moreno, I'm a physicist from Bogotá, Colombia.
-Here you can see my work! 👋
+Here you can look up the code associated to my research and perhaps morek! 👋

 <!--
 **pomorenor/pomorenor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.